• Skip to primary navigation

 What is special about Pinot Noir?

 It has been almost two decades when we were first introduced to Pinot Noir in Santa Barbara wine county California from the acclaimed movie “Sideways”.
-We have since made dozens of road trips to vineyards in Central California coast.
-Pinot Noir has become one of our beloved red wine to pair with many memorable dinners with family and friends.
+We have since made dozens of road trips to vineyards in the Santa Barbara coast.
+Read our Complete Santa Barbara County Wine Tasting Guide – to explore Santa Barbara County wine country including Pinot Noir, and Sideways-inspired scenic drives.

 wine-country-in-santa-barbara-california